gurunandan-bhat/guild/content/guild/members/sukhpreet-kahlon.md

 facebook = 'https://www.facebook.com/sukhpreet.i.kahlon/'
 +++

 Sukhpreet Kahlon is the Artistic Director of South Asian Film Festival of Montreal and an Independent Film Critic.
 Her writing concentrates on film history, independent films and Punjabi cinema.
+She has co-edited the book _Sone Chandi ke Buth_, a collection of writings on cinema by KA Abbas.